corbin1988/angular-testing/README.md

 Writing testable code encourages developers to follow best practices, resulting in cleaner, modular, and maintainable code.
 This contributes to better overall code quality and reduces technical debt.
 ### Increased Confidence in Code Changes:
 Continuous testing provides developers with confidence when making changes or adding new features.
 Knowing that existing functionality is safeguarded by tests allows for more agile development and iteration.
-### Cost-Effectiveness:
-Identifying and fixing defects early in the development process is more cost-effective than addressing issues in production.
-The cost of fixing a bug increases significantly as the software progresses through development stages.
 ### Supports Continuous Integration and Deployment:
 Testing is a cornerstone of continuous integration and continuous deployment (CI/CD) pipelines.
 Automated tests ensure that code changes do not introduce regressions, enabling a smoother and faster release process.
 ### Documentation and Understanding: